-Playbill celebrates the birthday of six-time Tony winner Audra McDonald July 3 with 13 videos that look back at the career of the history-making artist.
+Playbill celebrates the birthday of six-time Tony winner Audra McDonald—who was back on Broadway this past season in a Tony-nominated performance in Ohio State Murders—July 3 with 13 videos that look back at the career of the history-making artist.

 Performances were chosen by and feature commentary by senior news editor Andrew Gans.

 In 2014 McDonald made history when she won her sixth Tony Award for her astonishing performance as the legendary jazz vocalist Billie Holiday in Lady Day at Emerson's Bar & Grill, breaking the record for winning the most acting performance Tony Awards and becoming the first performer to win in all four performance categories: Best Actress in a Musical, Best Featured Actress in a Musical, Best Actress in a Play, and Best Featured Actress in a Play.
 McDonald was previously Tony-honored for her equally stellar work in The Gershwins' Porgy and Bess, A Raisin in the Sun, Ragtime, Master Class, and Carousel, and she received additional nominations for 110 in the Shade and Marie Christine.
 She is equally impressive on the concert stage; in fact, those who have been lucky enough to witness McDonald live know that the stage and screen star is one of the most riveting performers around.
 Not only does she boast a lush voice that can belt or soar to the stratosphere, but she manages to imbue each song with irresistible honesty and emotion.